Conical geodesic bicombings on subsets of normed vector spaces: Introduction

+for all \(v\), \(p\), \(q\in X\) and all \(t\in [0,1]\).
+Thus, one might ask if every conical bicombing is automatically reversible.
+However, as it turns out this is not the case.
+A simple example of a non-reversible concial bicombing is constructed in Section~\ref{Sec:reversible}.
+Moreover, in Proposition \ref{Prop:convex'}, by modifying our non-consistent convex bicombing from Theorem~\ref{Thm:convex_non-consistent} slightly, we even obtain a first example of a non-reversible convex bicombing.

-In \cite{basso2015fixed}, a barycentric construction has been employed to obtain fixed point results for metric spaces that admit conical geodesic bicombings.
-This barycentric construction motivated the following definition: A geodesic bicombing $\sigma\colon \mathsf{D}(X)\to X$ has \textit{the midpoint property} if $\sigma_{pq}(\frac{1}{2})=\sigma_{qp}(\frac{1}{2})$ for all points $p,q$ in $X$.
-It seems natural to ask if every conical geodesic bicombing that has the midpoint property is automatically reversible.
-We show that this is not the case, as we construct in Section \ref{Sec:reversible} a non-reversible conical geodesic bicombing which has the midpoint property.
-We conclude Section \ref{Sec:reversible} with the following proposition.
+In \cite{basso2015fixed}, a barycentric construction has been used to obtain fixed point theorems in metric spaces admitting conical bicombings.
+This barycentric construction motivated the following definition.
+We say that $\sigma$ has the \textit{midpoint property} if $\sigma_{pq}(\frac{1}{2})=\sigma_{qp}(\frac{1}{2})$ for all $p,q$ in $X$.
+It seems natural to ask if at least every conical bicombing that has the midpoint property is automatically reversible.
+However, in Lemma~\ref{lem:midpoint-property}, we show that this is also not the case, by constructing a non-reversible conical bicombing which has the midpoint property.
+On the positive side, we finish Section~\ref{Sec:reversible} with the following proposition.

-\begin{proposition} Let $(X,d)$ be a complete metric space with a conical geodesic bicombing $\sigma$.
-Then $X$ also admits a reversible conical geodesic bicombing. \end{proposition}
+\begin{proposition} Let $X$ be a complete metric space with a conical bicombing.
+Then $X$ also admits a reversible conical bicombing. \end{proposition}